 There’s been talk of a new RX-9 – a successor to Mazda’s RX-7 and RX-8 sports cars – since the covers were whipped off the Mazda RX-Vision concept (pictured) way back in 2015.

 The car’s poised stance could be thanks to the RX-9 coming with a compact new rotary engine that sits low down in the car.
-That seems to be confirmed by a design patent recently filed by Mazda which shows the front of a car which has space-consuming, double-wishbone suspension (the kind usually given to sports cars) and a small engine bay that would be the ideal home a small rotary engine.
+That seems to be confirmed by a design patent recently filed by Mazda which shows the front of a car which has space-consuming, double-wishbone suspension (the kind usually given to sports cars) and a small engine bay that would be the ideal home for a small-but-powerful rotary engine.

-Instead of using conventional cylinders the rotary engine’s rotor spins inside its housing to create a turning motion.
+Instead of using conventional cylinders, the rotary engine’s rotor spins inside its housing to create a turning motion.
 It has fewer moving parts than conventional engines, is smaller, lighter and smoother.
 In the RX-9, you can expect it to be turbocharged to produce power of around 300hp, a figure that would get the car from 0-62mph in less than six seconds.